Debt to Equity Ratio

 High & Low Debt to Equity Ratio

 A higher percentage on the other hand shows that the company depends a lot on its debt (borrowed funds + money owed to others) as compared to its shareholder’s funds, this puts external parties at a higher risk.
-Generally, well established companies can push their debt component to higher percentages without getting into financial troubles.
+Generally, well-established companies can push their debt component to higher percentages without getting into financial trouble.

 In general, felt by the lenders.
 One of the limitations of this ratio is that the computation is based on book value, as it is sometimes useful to calculate these ratios using market values.